 Who: Kids ages 6-8 can participate in the Innovator Cup, while youth ages 9-12 can compete in the Pioneer Cup.
 Teams must also include at least one supervising adult coach and can consist of up to five student participants.

 When: A year-round competition.
-Registration for 2023-2024 opened in October 2023, with competitions taking place from November to March; the 2023-2024 winner will be announced on May 9, 2024.
+Registration for 2024-2025 opened in September 2024 and closes in February 2025.
+Competitions take place from October to April with the winner announced on May 8, 2025.

 Where: Registration is online and preliminary competition rounds take place remotely, which means children with all types of schedules can participate!